johsteffens/tbman/README.md

 **Quick evaluation**:

 `eval.c` is an evaluation program simulating realistic runtime conditions for a memory manager.
 It verifies correct functionality and assesses the processing speed.
 It compares the performance of stdlib functions with tbman functions.
 You can quickly run it yourself:
-   * Download this project.
-   * (Linux) Enter folder with source files and run: `gcc -std=c11 -O3 btree.c tbman.c eval.c -lm -lpthread; ./a.out`
+   * Enter folder with source files and run: `gcc -std=c11 -O3 btree.c tbman.c eval.c -lm -lpthread; ./a.out`

 **In your workspace:**
 * Compile `tbman.c` and `btree.c` (either among your source files or into a static library)